Likelihood Scores for Sparse Signal and Change-Point Detection: Introduction

 \section{Introduction}

-The higher-criticism (HC) test statistic, proposed by Tukey (1976) to check for significantly large number of small p-values, was shown by Donoho and Jin (2004) to be optimal in the detection of a sparse normal mixture.
-Cai, Jeng and Jin (2011) extended it to detect intervals in multiple sequences where the means of a sparse fraction of the sequences deviate from a known baseline, and showed that the HC test statistic is optimal.
-Chan and Walther (2015) considered sequence length much larger than number of sequences, with detection boundaries that are more complex.
-They showed that the HC test statistic achieves detection at these boundaries and is thus optimal in a more general setting.
-They also showed that the Berk and Jones (1979) test statistic achieves the same optimality.
+Consider a large number $N$ of data streams containing change-points.
+We consider the situation in which all data up to a given time is available for analysis, so each data stream is an observed sequence of length $T$.
+At each change-point one or more of the sequences undergo distribution change.
+The objective is to identify these change-points and the sequences undergoing distribution change.
+Of interest here is the identification of these change-points when there is sparsity, that is when the number of sequences undergoing change is small compared to $N$.
+More specifically we want to know the minimum magnitude of change for which the distribution change can be detected under sparsity.
+And secondly we want to be have an algorithm that is able to detect, with high probability, change-points under the minimum detectable change.
+See Niu, Hao and Zhang \cite{NHZ16} and Wang and Samworth \cite{WS18} for applications to engineering, genomics and finance.

-A related problem is where there is no baseline, and of interest are the number and locations of change-points, where the mean changes in a sparse fraction of the sequences.
-A typical strategy is to sum up scores across sequence after subjecting the scores to thresholding or penalizations.
-Algorithms employing this strategy include Sparsified Binary Segmentation (SBS) (Cho and Fryzlewicz, 2015), double CUSUM (DC) (Cho, 2016), Informative Sparse Projection (INSPECT) (Wang and Samworth, 2018) and the scan algorithm of Enikeeva and Harachaoui (2019).
-The strategy was also employed by Mei (2010) and Xie and Siegmund (2014) in sequential change-point detection on multiple sequences, and Zhang, Siegmund, Ji and Li (2010) to detect deviations of means from known baselines on multiple sequences.
-Thresholding and penalization suppress noise by removing small and moderate scores, mostly from the majority of sequences without mean change, thus enhancing the signals from the sparse sequences with mean changes.
+A typical strategy to deal with sparsity is to subject local scores to thresholding or penalization before summing them up across sequence.
+Algorithms employing this strategy include the Sparsified Binary Segmentation (SBS) (Cho and Fryzlewicz \cite{CF15}), the double CUSUM (DC) (Cho \cite{Cho16}), the Informative Sparse Projection (INSPECT) (Wang and Samworth \cite{WS18}) and the scan algorithm of Enikeeva and Harachaoui \cite{EH19}.
+The strategy was also employed by Mei \cite{Mei10}, Xie and Siegmund \cite{XS13} and Wang and Mei \cite{WM15} in sequential change-point detection on multiple sequences, and Zhang, Siegmund, Ji and Li \cite{ZSJL10} to detect distribution deviations from known baselines on multiple sequences.
+Thresholding and penalization suppress noise by removing small and moderate scores, mostly from the majority of sequences without change, thus enhancing the signals from the sparse sequences with changes.
+It is however unlikely that we are able to specify a threshold or penalization parameter that is optimal at all levels of sparsity.

-Instead of thresholding we consider a sum of sparsity likelihood scores.
-These scores are carefully designed transformations of p-values that come from the testing done to evaluate change-points.
-The procedure is computationally efficient and optimal at all levels of change-point sparsity, for both normal and Poisson observations.